 May the Holy Spirit assure every birth parent: That they are never alone; That God loves them on a level so incredibly deep no human heart could fully comprehend it; That there is always a reason to hope; And that God created them for a reason only they can fulfill.
 May all birth parents be blessed with Endurance during difficult times; Optimism for the road ahead; and Confidence in Divine Love.
 I ask this most especially for my own child’s/children’s birth parents.
 Amen.”

-Feel free to call us anytime at 1-800-ADOPTION for free, unbiased advice.
+Feel free to call us anytime at 1-800-ADOPTION to get free, helpful advice.
 If you do decide that adoption is right for you, we can help you create an adoption plan you feel comfortable with and assist you in searching for Christian adoptive parents, if it is important to you that your baby’s adoptive family share your faith.
 Because of our national scope, we work with all sorts of hopeful adoptive couples all over the country.
 This means you will have a better chance at finding the perfect Christian family for your baby in a shorter amount of time.
 In fact, if you feel strongly about having your baby raised by a family of your denomination (Lutheran, Catholic, Methodist,etc.) we work with so many diverse families that we can make this happen for you.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.